 Here at Pearl London, we like to write about topics our customers will find interesting.
 Did you enjoy reading our pick of three romantic films?
 We’ve chosen ones which both sexes will enjoy equally - which we think is important.
 You’ll be able to get them all for under £3 each as well, so what are you waiting for?!

 Wow!
 What a little bombshell Sasha is.
 She is intelligent, witty, although smaller in size than I usually like, she has a great body and her massage skills are excellent.
 Her personality style (Yellow/Presenter) fits with mine as I am similarly Yellow/Presenter.
 I will definitely book Sasha again

 Words can't describe how great our experience was.
-Scott and Vanda were amazing and really great people!!!!!!
+Scott and Zoe were amazing and really great people!!!!!!
 Thank you!!

 Many thanks for arranging everything, Lola was brilliant and looking forward to re-booking.

-Just to say thank you for your assistance and please pass on our thanks and best wishes to Camilla and Lola, who were really wonderful.
+Just to say thank you for your assistance and please pass on our thanks and best wishes to Sofia and Sasha, who were really wonderful.
 We look forward to maybe seeing them again at some point in the future!

 A beautiful, tender, memorable time with a lovely lady, her smile, her touch, her technique, her body.
 An old guy is happy to have been stress relieved.
 Kisses to Lola.

 We booked a massage with Pearl - it was our first time as a couple, and we wanted a masseuse to massage my wife while I was in the room.
 The staff were very helpful on the phone and had all our details to hand when we called up to finalise the booking.
 They recommended Ella as as masseuse.
 She was fantastic!
 We had the most amazing experience.
 Ella was gorgeous, sensual, natural and great company.
 She put us at ease straight away and gave us a weekend we will never forget.
 We cannot praise Pearl highly enough for the professionalism and quality of the the service provided.
 Thank you!!